jonlpersson/ed-latimore/site/_posts/2022-12-02-what-happens-when-you-learn-to-fight.md

 Most trainers say you’re not a true fighter until you’ve gotten hurt and kept fighting.
 I go into detail about lessons I learned from getting punched in the face [here](https://edlatimore.com/5-lessons-from-getting-punched-in-the-face/).

-Parrying and slipping punches, mixing up your head movement, and maintaining impeccable footwork, while managing your cardio and delivering precise punches with accuracy builds neuroplasticity, coordination, and muscle memory.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>
+Parrying and slipping punches, mixing up your head movement, and maintaining impeccable footwork, while managing your cardio and delivering precise punches with accuracy builds neuroplasticity, coordination, and muscle memory.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup>

 Constantly thinking your way through danger to the point that you can remember your fundamentals and execute, trains you to stay calm and think your way through any real life situation.